Isle of Wight Railway: Bembridge branch under the IoWR

 The IoWR had to expend considerable sums on improving the poor state of its branch line.
 A steam crane, station improvements, and extensive track modernisation were all on the list of work to be done.
 Later dredging too was added to the list.

-Golf became a popular pastime in the twentieth century, and several courses were established adjacent to the branch railway, bringing in significant passenger income.
+Golf became a popular pastime in the 20th century, and several courses were established adjacent to the branch railway, bringing in significant passenger income.

 The Bembridge steamers continued to work during the summer months, but they were never financially successful, and the outbreak of World War I resulted in the end of the service.
 The pier at Bembridge was condemned and removed in 1928.

 Rail motors

 In the first years of the twentieth century, railway companies sought for cheaper means of carrying passengers on lightly used lines.
 One solution was the railmotor, a combined small steam engine and passenger coach.
 The Isle of Wight Central Railway introduced such a vehicle on 4 October 1906 and it operated into Ryde.
 The inability to convey additional coaches or goods vehicles was a limitation, and the IoWCR discontinued the use of the vehicle in 1910.